U.S. Visas

 Available

-Fees: There are no fees
+Fees: There are no fees.

 Document Name: Cazier Judiciar

-Issuing Authority: Ministry Interior
+Issuing Authority: Ministry of Interior

-Issuing Authority Personnel Title: Comisar Sef de Politie (Police Chief Commissioner)
+Issuing Authority Personnel Title: Comisar Șef de Poliție (Police Chief Commissioner)

 Registration Criteria: Not Applicable

-Alternate Documents: There are no alternate documents
+Exceptions: There are no exceptions.

 Court Records